garylirocks/quickrefs/azure-monitor.markdown

 - Limitations
   - Most resource types have an `AllMetrics` category, which allows you to send metrics to a destination
     - Some metrics could not be exported this way, you need to use REST API
+- Pricing
+  - The destination you send the logs to will incur charges, for ingesting and storing data
+  - Some log categories have export costs associated, eg. for `Microsoft.KeyVault/vaults`, `AuditEvent` category does not have export costs, `AzurePolicyEvaluationDetails` does

 ### VMs